 - The Pennsylvania Supreme Court reaffirmed that ballots with incorrect or missing dates cannot be counted.
 The Court wrote that it already clarified that non-compliant ballots could not be counted and that all counties—naming Bucks, Montgomery, and Philadelphia specifically—had to comply with those rulings.
 In separate concurring opinions, Justices P. Kevin Brobson and David N. Wecht emphasized the need for local officials to follow the rulings of the Court, with Wecht writing “to disabuse local elections officials of the notion that they have the authority to ignore Election Code provisions that they believe are unconstitutional.”

-- The U.S. Court of Appeals for the Fifth Circuit declined to stay a preliminary injunction enjoining a Louisiana law that would require the Ten Commandments to be displayed in public school classrooms.
-The court will hear the parties’ arguments on the case and will not allow the state to enforce the statute during the litigation.
+- The U.S. Court of Appeals for the Fifth Circuit declined to stay a preliminary injunction enjoining a Louisiana law that requires the Ten Commandments to be displayed in public school classrooms.
+The court will hear the parties’ arguments in the case and will not allow the state to enforce the statute during the litigation.
 The U.S. District Court for the Middle District of Louisiana recently ruled that the law “is facially unconstitutional and unconstitutional in all applications.”
-While groups such as the Freedom from Religion Foundation celebrated the decision, Louisiana Attorney General Liz Murrill vowed to “continue to defend this clearly constitutional law.”
+Although groups such as the Freedom from Religion Foundation celebrated the decision, Louisiana Attorney General Liz Murrill vowed to “continue to defend this clearly constitutional law.”

 - The U.S. Fish and Wildlife Service proposed a rule that would list several giraffe species as endangered under the Endangered Species Act due to the population’s decline to just under 6,000 giraffes.
 Since 1985, these species’ populations have declined by approximately 77 percent, mainly because of human population growth, habitat loss, urbanization, poaching, and drought due to climate change.
 Responding to these concerns, the rule would increase protections, including requiring permits for importation of giraffes into the United States and increasing conservation funding.